ARM-software/arm-trusted-firmware/docs/about/features.rst

    experimental configuration at this time and requires the ``BRANCH_PROTECTION`` option to be set to non-zero.

 -  Position-Independent Executable (PIE) support.
-Initially for BL31 only, with further support to be added in a future release.
+Currently for BL2, BL31, and TSP, with further support to be added in a future release.

 Still to come
 -------------